EmanuelaGeorgieva/EmanuelaGeorgieva/README.md

 - 💼 Check out my professional profile on https://www.linkedin.com/in/emanuela-georgieva-9549a0251/
 - 📖 Share your favorite fantasy book recommendations with me on https://www.goodreads.com/user/show/170688746-emanuela

-## 💻 Project Highlights

-// 🌟 Explore some of my latest projects in my [GitHub Repositories]...

-// 🔍 For an in-depth look at my web design and UI projects, visit my [Portfolio]...

-## 📌 Pinned Repositories
-//Project Name 1
-//Project Name 2

-## 🚀 Let's Collaborate

-- 👀 Excited to explore new ideas and contribute to inspiring projects.
-- 🤝 Open to collaborations and opportunities to create amazing digital experiences.

-Feel free to browse through my repositories and don't hesitate to reach out if you'd like to collaborate or just chat about gaming, fantasy books, or coding.
-Together, we can create some fantastic projects and share exciting adventures! 🌟

-Enjoy your stay, and thanks for dropping by!

 <img align= "left" width="47%" src="https://github-readme-stats.vercel.app/api?username=emanuelageorgieva&show_icons=true&theme=merko" />
 <img align= "left" width="46%" src= "https://github-readme-stats.vercel.app/api/top-langs/?username=emanuelageorgieva&layout=compact" />